Andrew David Perkins: Background

 Born in Royal Oak, Michigan, Perkins grew up in Rochester Hills, Michigan, where he attended Rochester Adams High School and graduated in 1997.
 He spent the summers of 1995 and 1996 at the Interlochen Arts Camp in Michigan’s Northern Lower Peninsula before earning a Bachelor of Fine Arts degree from Michigan State University in 2002.
 In 2007 he received a Master of Music degree from the University of Michigan, followed by a specialist certificate in Orchestration from the Berklee College of Music in 2012.
 Perkins spent several seasons as a marching member and conductor of The Phantom Regiment Drum and Bugle Corps from Rockford, Illinois.
-His compositions for band have been finalists for The National Band Association’s William D. Revelli Memorial Composition Contest & Merrill Jones Award, The American Prize, and the Ravel International Composition Prize.
+His compositions for band have been finalists for The National Band Association’s William D. Revelli Memorial Composition Contest & Merrill Jones Award, and the Ravel International Composition Prize.
 His composition “Gradients” was the winner of the 2018 National Band Association/Alfred Publishing Young Band Composition Contest.
+In 2023, Perkins' concert band suite "TUEBOR" was selected as the winner of the American Bandmasters Association Sousa/Ostwald Composition Contest.

 Perkins was an adjunct professor of Film Scoring at Madonna University in Livonia, Michigan as well as the Director of Instrumental Music and Music Technology at Fenton Area Public Schools in Fenton, Michigan.
 He has held the position of Music Director and Conductor of the Fenton Community Orchestra since 2011.
 Perkins is a member of the American Society of Composers Authors and Publishers (ASCAP) and has received multiple ASCAP Plus awards from the organization, as well as a 2017 nomination for the GRAMMY Music Educator’s Award.